Coal Ash

 Plans for Remediation

 Xcel is developing plans with a contractor to clean up the existing groundwater contamination and permanently prevent any future contamination.
-The proposed remediation plan involves a combination of groundwater pumping and treatment and source removal of the coal ash landfill.
+The proposed remediation plan involves a combination of groundwater pumping and treatment and source removal from the coal ash landfill.
 Xcel intends to apply coal ash in a beneficial reuse project, where 85% of the coal ash from landfills will be used to produce a product sold into the local ready-mix concrete market.
-Coal ash partially replaces cement that must be manufactured from mined limestone.
+Coal ash partially replaces cement, which must be manufactured from mined limestone.
 Boulder County Public Health recognizes the potential air quality concerns related to the excavation and processing of the coal ash.
 We are working to advocate for best management practices and policies to address possible impacts on air quality and reduce potential community exposure.

 Health Information about Selenium and Lithium in Drinking Water